 Each team is required to make seven Markstrat decisions.
-The due dates are noted in the Course Schedule.
-The first decision is due on Wednesday, April 11.
+The due dates are noted on the Canvas calendar.

 You will be required to report periodically on your assessment of your firm, its competitors and your marketing plans.
 In all two reports are required.
 Each should be brief and to the point - not exceeding three double-spaced (12 point type) pages (plus tables and appendices).
-Deadlines for submitting these are noted on the outline.
+Deadlines for submitting these are noted on Canvas.
 Late reports will not be accepted.
 Here is a summary of the assignments:

 - Initial Marketing Plan.
 Provide a clear statement of your objectives, your strategy for achieving those objectives, and the tactics you plan to use to implement your strategy.
 Present strong evidence that your objectives are reasonable, your strategy the best available - given consumer behavior, your position and the positions of the competitors. - 2.
 Updated Marketing Plan.
 Provide a clear statement of how your strategy has evolved and why.
 As in the second report, be clear and persuasive as to why customers and competitors now make this the best available option.
-Include key learnings- applications from the game-this is actually the most important part of this paper.
+Include key learnings-applications from the game-this is actually the most important part of this paper.